RED LIGHT CAMERAS

 Court-provided revenue reports

-This graph covers May 2010 to Mar.
-2013.
-The low point was Aug.
+This example graph, by highwayrobbery.net, covers May 2010 to Oct.
+2014.
+The lowest point was Aug.
 2011.
 For the very latest graph, click on Revenue Spreadsheet, below.

-But this doesn't mean that half of those ticketed by LA County cities still were paying their camera tickets.
-It means that if 60% (a guess) were paying their tickets prior to June 2011, right after June it was more like 30%.
+But that didn't mean that half of those ticketed by LA County cities still were paying their camera tickets; if 60% (a guess) were paying their tickets prior to June 2011, right after June 2011 it was more like 30%.

 Some cities responded by issuing more tickets.
-The LA County cities of Baldwin Park, Commerce, Covina, Culver City, Hawthorne, Lynwood, Santa Clarita, South Gate, Walnut and West Hollywood increased ticketing by 50% or more.
+The LA County cities of Baldwin Park (now closed), Commerce, Covina, Culver City, Hawthorne, Lynwood (now closed), Santa Clarita (now closed), South Gate (now closed), Walnut (now closed) and West Hollywood increased ticketing by 50% or more.
 By early 2012, revenue had rebounded for many cities in the County.
 To see the actual numbers, see this city-by-city and month-by-month...

 Revenue Spreadsheet.